hectorcorrea/hectorcorrea.github.io/blog/2025-11-11/go-build-tool-machine-architecture.md

 ## Universal binaries on the Mac OS
-It is a bit of a pain to have to build executables taking into consideration the architecture of the target machine and I think it is even worse for users to have to chose what kind of executable they want to download.
+It is a bit of a pain to have to build executables taking into consideration the architecture of the target machine and I think it is even worse for users to have to choose what kind of executable they want to download.
 I mean how many of us know whether we want the ARM64 or AMD64 executable of a given tool.

 On the Mac is possible to build *universal binaries* with the `lipo` tool that comes [built-in the Mac OS](https://dev.to/thewraven/universal-macos-binaries-with-go-1-16-3mm3).